amaranth-lang/amaranth/docs/glossary.rst

 .. _FIFO:

  **FIFO (First In First Out)**
-  First in, first out is a method for organizing the processing of data, especially in a buffer, where the oldest entry is processed first.
+  A method for organizing the processing of data, especially in a buffer, where the oldest entry is processed first.

   An elementary building block of integrated circuits, FIFOs are used when crossing clock domains, buffering data, or storing data for use at a later time.